gilch/hissp/docs/style_guide.rst

 Avoid adding superfluous "what"-comments that are obvious from looking at the code.
-(Except perhaps when writing language documentation for beginners ;)
+(Except perhaps when writing language documentation for beginners ;) Separator comments used to imply groups are exempt.

 Prefer "why"-comments that describe rationale or intent.
 Your code is probably not as "self-documenting" as you think it is.